 The service is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you develop symptoms or the status of your health changes, please contact your local health provider.
 If you have an emergency and need immediate medical care, please dial 9-1-1.
 The personalized secure link provided to you is intended to be used for checking your symptoms only.
 Please do not share your link with anyone else or use it to check the symptoms of anyone else.

 For customer support, contact your local public health department.
 This service is a part of the California Connected program.
-Visit our website at Contact Tracing.

 Civil Code section 1798.17 et seq. requires notice to individuals providing information as part of this program.
+This includes participation in the Virtual Assistant Case Survey, Virtual Assistant Exposed Contact Survey, Virtual Assistant Symptom Monitoring Service, phone-based case investigation and contact tracing interviews, and School Portal for Outbreak Tracking (SPOT).
 The information is being requested by the Division of Communicable Disease Control, PO Box 997377, MS 0500, Sacramento, California, 95899-7377; (833) 422-4255; firstname.lastname@example.org.

 The information requested as part of this program is authorized by California Health and Safety Code section 120130, and Title 17 of the California Code of Regulations section 2505.
 Submission of the information is voluntary.
 The principal purposes for the collection of this information are to conduct contact tracing and other activities related to monitoring and control of COVID-19 in the community.
 Pursuant to California law, the information collected shall be confidential and shall be collected in a manner that protects your privacy.
-However, it could be disclosed pursuant to a judicial order, judge-singed warrant, or to the California State Auditor.
+However, it could be disclosed pursuant to a judicial order, judge-signed warrant, or to the California State Auditor.
 All individuals have the right of access to records containing their personal information, which are maintained by the California Department of Public Health.
 To obtain access to this information, or for more information about this program, please contact the Division Chief of the Division of Communicable Disease Control at the address above.